 Start Communicating Early

-Reading through the details of benefits plans and options — along with asking questions and getting answers — takes time.
-Employees need more than a few days or even a few weeks to do it well.
+It takes time to read through the details of benefits plans and options, not to mention the back-and-forth of getting answers to questions.
+Employees need more than a few hours or even a few days to do it well.
 So start presenting information about open enrollment well before the period begins to get it on employees' radars.
 From there, send out regular communications until open enrollment ends.
 Leverage different methods like emails, flyers and in-person meetings.

 Focus on Employees' Needs

 Your communications to employees should focus on what they stand to lose or gain.
-For instance, there's a price increase or if current providers won't be included in the network next year, be upfront.
-Let them know that selecting a new plan could help them save money or keep their current providers, if this is applicable.
+For instance,if there's a price increase or if current providers won't be included in the network next year, be upfront.
+Let them know that selecting a new plan could help them save money, if this is applicable.

 Remind employees that if they've experienced a life change, they may need to change their current benefit options to ensure that their new spouse or child will be adequately covered.
 Or they may need to remove individuals, such as an adult child, who no longer require coverage.